metalzoa/FirstContactWithTensorFlow/README.md

 #### Documentation

 We will use the book [First Contact with TensorFlow] (http://www.jorditorres.org/first-contact-with-tensorflow-book/) as a basic documentation.
 You can acces a [freely available on-line copy] (http://www.jorditorres.org/first-contact-with-tensorflow/>).
+The slides used during the hands-on will be also available before start the course.

 We assume that the student has some basic knowledge about Python.
 If not, a Python Quick Start hands-on that will help to start with this language can be found [here (Python Quick Start)](http://www.jorditorres.org/teaching-activity/hands-on-1-python-quick-start/).